-Public holidays in Germany 2015
+Public holidays in Germany and important German holidays 2017

-Public holidays in Germany 2015
+Official public holidays in Germany 2017

 (N) = National (R) = Regional

 - Sunday 1 January: New Year’s Day (Neujahrstag) (N)